Eligibility Regime Architectures

 Structural Definitions — Limits, Permission, and Eligibility Exhaustion

-A rule that allows eligibility to regenerate through interruption, reset, sequencing, reinterpretation, exemption, or migration is not a limit, but a permission regime, regardless of numeric caps, labels, or stated intent.
+A rule that allows eligibility to regenerate through interruption, reset, sequencing, reinterpretation, exemption, or migration functions as a permission regime rather than a limit, regardless of numeric limits, labels, or stated intent.

-Eligibility exhaustion is a structural condition, not a behavioral expectation; it does not depend on voluntary exit, electoral defeat, or discretionary enforcement.
+Eligibility exhaustion is a structural condition, not a behavioral outcome; it does not depend on voluntary exit, electoral defeat, or discretionary action.

 Purpose

-This page defines the principal architectural forms through which eligibility rules structure access to office over time, including how time is counted toward eligibility ceilings and exhaustion.
+This page defines the principal architectural forms through which eligibility rules structure eligibility to hold office over time, including how time is counted toward eligibility ceilings and exhaustion.
 It classifies how service is counted, aggregated, restored, or exhausted within an eligibility system, independent of where authority over those rules resides.

 The terms on this page are descriptive and taxonomic.
 They identify structural forms of eligibility regimes without evaluating their desirability, performance, or legitimacy.
 These definitions support analysis across the Framework, including Structural Validity (Module I), Normative Adequacy (Module II), and comparative case evaluation.